 What is the planet profile of Uranus?

-The equatorial diameter of Uranus is 51, 118 kilometers, while its polar diameter is 49, 946 kilometers.
-Its 14.5 times the mass of the Earth and It has 27 moons along with 13 rings.
+The equatorial diameter of Uranus is 51,118 kilometers while its polar diameter is 49,946 kilometers.
+It’s 14.5 times the mass of the Earth and it has 27 moons along with 13 rings.
 Other facts of Uranus for kids include an orbit distance of 2,870,658,186 kilometers and the orbit period of 30,687 days, roughly 84 years.
 Uranus turns on its axis every 17 hours and 14 minutes.
-The effective temperature is -216 °C. These details were discovered by William Herschel on March 13, 1781.
+The temperature is -216 °C. These details were discovered by William Herschel on March 13, 1781.

 What is its axial tilt?

 The axial tilt of Uranus is similar to the plane of our solar system at 97.77°.
 This allows the planet to have seasonal changes, unlike other planets.
 During the solstice, there is only a narrow strip encircling the equator that experiences a swift day-night cycle.
 At the other side of the orbit, each pole gets 42 years of continuous darkness followed by another 42 years of sunlight.
 During an equinox, the sun will face the equator resulting in a swift night-day cycle.

 What about its visibility?

 Uranus is visible to the naked eye when the sky is dark.
 The planet is easy to find in urban settings with binoculars.
 Other facts of Uranus for kids– if you want to see more, you should consider amateur telescopes having an objective diameter between 15 to 23cm.
 This will show you a planet with a pale cyan disk, the center part will appear to be brighter than the edge.
 By having a large telescope of 25cm or wider, you can see large satellites like Oberon and Titania.